benja-wu/mini-sharing/2022/11-28_k8s_operator_sdk_introduction.md

 ```

-* get Pod in default NS, then we can see the new created Pod
+* get Pod in default NS, yes, the Pod binding to the crd is created

 ```bash
 ➜  crds k get pods